 Our atmosphere is divided into five layers starting from the earth’s surface.

-- Mesosphere-: This is the next & third layer of the atmosphere.
+Mesosphere-: This is the next & third layer of the atmosphere.
 It lies above the stratosphere.
-It extends up to the height of 80 km.
+It extends up to a height of 80 km.

-- Thermosphere -In thermosphere temperature rises very rapidly with increasing height.
-Ionosphere is a part of this sphere.
+Thermosphere -In thermosphere temperature rises very rapidly with increasing height.
+The ionosphere is a part of this sphere.
 It extends between80-400 km.
 This layer helps in radio communications.

 WEATHER AND CLIMATE

-- Wind-The movement of air from high pressure area to low pressure areas is called wind.
+Wind-The movement of air from the high-pressure area to low-pressure areas is called wind.

 Winds can be broadly divided into three types

 Permanent winds – The trade winds, easterlies and westerlies are the permanent winds.
 They blow throughout the year constantly in a particular direction.